Mehta-g1/Bulk-Email-Sending-System/README.md

 **Under Development:** This project is currently under active development.
 New features are being added, and existing ones are being improved.
 Contributions are welcome!

+**Live Now:** This project is live at: https://emailsender.pythonanywhere.com/

 ## Features

 *   **User Authentication:** Secure user sign-up, login, and logout system.